rjd22/codersopinion/_drafts/clean-architecture-building-software-that-lasts.markdown

 ## Conclusion

-I hope I gave a good insight in how to separate mayor concerns within your software.
-As you might have read at the beginning of this blog post this is the first one of my blog series.
-The following blog post will take a deep dive into:
+I hope this blog post gave you good insight on how to separate mayor concerns within your software.
+As you might have read at the beginning of this blog post this will be the first one of my blog series.
+The following blog posts will take a deep dive into:

 - How to design your domain layer
 - How to build an application layer to run operations on your domain layer
 - How to use the infrastructure layer to integrate with you framework, database and external systems

-These blog posts will come with code samples showing the different part of the systems to give you a more cleared view.
+These blog posts will come with code samples showing the different parts of the systems to give you a more clear view.